Rose Parade: History

 The stately Italian Renaissance-style mansion of William Wrigley Jr. (the maker of Wrigley's chewing gum) was offered to the city of Pasadena after Mrs. Wrigley's death in 1958, under the condition that their home would be the Rose Parade's permanent headquarters.
 Tournament House is the name given to the former home where the organization is headquartered.

 The first associated football game was played on January 1, 1902.
 Originally titled the "Tournament East-West football game," it is considered to be the first Rose Bowl.
 The next game was not played until New Year's Day 1916; they have been played annually since then.
 The game derives its modern name from Rose Bowl Stadium, which was built for the 1923 game.

 In 2002 and 2006 (when the Rose Bowl Game was the BCS National Championship Game), the "Granddaddy of 'em all" was not held the same day as the parade; the 2002 game was played on January 3, the 2006 game was played on January 4.
 Not all fans were pleased with the change; some thought the atmosphere and tradition of the Rose Bowl was lost.
 Once the BCS title game was separated from the host bowl, it no longer affected the date of the Rose Bowl Game (even when the title game returned to Pasadena in 2010 and 2014).

-Since 2019, the parade concludes with a special guest doing the ceremonial pass from the parade to the Rose Bowl.
+Since the mid-1990s, a flyover by the Northrop B-2 Spirit signals the start of the parade to showcase the capabilities of the United States Air Force preceded by a musical performance.
+Since 2019, the parade concludes with a special guest doing the ceremonial forward pass from the parade to the Rose Bowl followed by a prerecorded video message by an athlete or special guest and a musical performance.

 On July 15, 2020, it was announced that the Rose Parade for 2021 would be canceled due to the COVID-19 pandemic; it was assessed under current conditions that the construction of floats for the parade could not be performed in a safe manner, while the event itself (due to large crowds and outside visitors) was also considered to be at a high risk of causing more instances of COVID-19 infections.
 The parade was deferred to 2022.
 However, the parade number was still changed; what would have been called the 132nd parade officially became the 133rd parade.

 On November 13, 2020, it was announced that a TV special titled The Rose Parade's New Year's Celebration would take the parade's place and premiere on January 1, 2021.